sahilx13/cra-electron-app/README.md

-Make sure you are on Node 18, using nvm
+Make sure you are on Node 18.19.0 (You can use nvm for this)

 Run `npm install`